airpartners/hepa-summer23/data_guide.md

 1. Regular: in this case, the sensor stays in one place for the entire duration of data sampling and is identified by its unique sensor ID.

 2. HAFTRAP: In this case, the sensors were actually moved from one place to another in separate deployments happening weeks apart.
-The sensor ID is actually irrelevant in this case since the same sensor was moved into different places.
+The sensor ID is irrelevant since the same sensor was moved into different places.
 Therefore, the data in this case is coded by the *participant* ID.

 In addition to the IDs, the following suffixes are used: